Group Health, Capitol Hill-OB GYN 670

 Fax: (206) 326-3543

-Schedule coordinator: Mark Cook MD
+Schedule coordinator: Andrew Warner, MD

-e are nine Board Certified Ob/Gyn physicians on staff at our site.
+We are nine Board Certified Ob/Gyn physicians on staff at our site.
 Five of these physicians have an appointment with the University as Clinical Instructors.
 All of our staff physicians are dedicated to the teaching of students and residents.

 There will be three one-hour conferences given by the staff physicians weekly.
 The students will be expected to present one topic at one of these meetings.
 Students will also attend Ob/Gyn Teaching Rounds and other exercises that occur on Wednesday mornings at the University of Washington.